Tender Cranberry Streusel Muffins

 Add the liquid ingredients to the dry ingredients, using a rubber spatula to gently stir them together until just combined.
 Add the cranberries, stirring with as few strokes as possible.
 If you stir the batter too much, it will result in tougher muffins (we want tough kids, not tough muffins!).

-Divide the batter evenly among the muffin tins, filling them about 3/4 full.
+Divide the batter evenly among the muffin cups, filling them about 3/4 full.

-To make the streusel topping, in a small bowl, add the oats, brown sugar, walnuts, and cinnamon and stir with a fork.
+To make the streusel topping, in a small bowl, stir together the oats, brown sugar, walnuts, and cinnamon.
+Break the butter into little bits and use your hands to work it into the oat/sugar mixture.
 Sprinkle it over the muffins, dividing it evenly.

 Bake until a toothpick inserted into the center comes out clean, 12 to 15 minutes for mini muffins, 20 to 25 minutes for regular muffins.